TEIC/CETEIcean/tutorial/README.md

 </html>
 ```

 This will serve as a shell into which we will put the instructions that will display our TEI file.
 Like TEI, HTML files have a header, named `head`, and a `body`.
 We will put links to our CSS (Cascading Style Sheets) and JavaScript files and write a bit of JavaScript to get CETEIcean running.
-In the first empty line in the header, type:
+In the first empty line in the `<head>`, type:

 ```html
   <link rel="stylesheet" href="css/tei.css">